zposten/iot-core-azure-dm-client/docs/app-management.md

 </pre>

 The value of the `"error"` property is a string in implementation-defined format (for example, it could be an error message, the exception text or a call stack).

+Not the that the `"error"` property can coexist with the `"version"` property.
+If an app cannot be updated, the reported properties will still have the actual version.
+However, if the app cannot be installed at all, the `"version"` will not appear at all.

 ## Examples